Callus & Corns

 Preventing Callus & Corns:

-- Use a pumice stone or foot file regularly to gently remove hard skin.
-If you use a pumice stone, make sure it dries completely between uses and doesn’t harbour bacteria.
+> Use a pumice stone or foot file regularly to gently remove hard skin.
+If you use a pumice stone, make sure it dries completely between uses and doesn’t carry bacteria.

 Don’t put up with foot pain as if it’s normal!!